EllAchE/nba_tipoff/README.md

   - Calculating bet size for a player spread (currently naive floor math)

 The "Epics" that are missing
+  - BACKTESTING odds calculations
   - Database for player, team etc. conversions
   - Additional stats comparison (i.e. team efficiency, proportion of 3s vs. 2s)
   - Day-of betting confirmation (i.e. alerts if there is an injury or change to starters just before game starts, which affect projected odds)
-  - Machine learning predictions refined enough to improve on the naive predictions
+  - Machine learning predictions to improve on the naive predictions

 # Picking up from Backlog
 Just search for a todo, they will be in the appropriate file and ideally verbose enough to follow, but ask Logan if not.
 Most immediate prioirities are live odds fetching and day-of confirmation